Get insider access

 Phone Calls

 The Focal Bathys Wireless are versatile high-end audiophile headphones designed for on-the-go listening.
-They're Focal's first pair of noise cancelling (ANC) headphones, but they also support aptX Adaptive codec for streaming high-quality audio via Bluetooth.
+They're Focal's first pair of active noise cancelling headphones, and they also support aptX Adaptive codec for streaming high-quality audio or audio with lower latency via Bluetooth.
 If you prefer a wired connection, their USB-DAC mode converts digital audio signals from your device into an analog signal up to a resolution of 24 bits/192 kHz.
-They even have a companion app with a graphic EQ and presets, meaning you can finetune their sound to your liking.
-While they straddle both the casual and audiophile markets, there are a few design and performance choices that may not completely satisfy either crowd, especially given their high price point.
+They even have a companion app with a graphic EQ and presets, meaning you can fine-tune their sound to your liking.
+While they straddle both the casual and audiophile markets, a couple of design and performance choices may not completely satisfy either crowd, especially given their high price point.

 Our Verdict

-The Focal Bathys are decent for neutral sound.
-These over-ears have a bass-rich sound profile, which is well-suited for genres like EDM and hip-hop.
-They have extra thump, punch, and warmth to their sound, but vocals and instruments sound dull and veiled.
-On the upside, you can customize their sound using their companion app's graphic EQ and presets.
-You can also switch to the USB-DAC mode if you're looking to stream audio in high resolution, or you can use aptX Adaptive via Bluetooth if your device supports it.
+The Focal Bathys are very good for neutral sound.
+These over-ears have a fairly neutral sound profile, so they're well-suited for a variety of audio genres.
+They have well-balanced thump, punch, and warmth to their sound, while vocals and instruments sound clear and present, although a bit veiled in the higher frequencies.
+On the upside, you can customize their sound using their companion app's graphic EQ, presets, and Sound Personalization features.
+You can also switch to the USB-DAC mode if you want to stream high-resolution audio.
+If your device supports it, you can use aptX Adaptive via Bluetooth for higher-quality audio.

 Pros